-In the small minority of states in which the two-party system was sufficiently well-established to give rise to the enactment of partisan gerrymanders, such gerrymanders were widely criticized as antidemocratic and unconstitutional.
+In the small minority of states in which the twoparty system was sufficiently well-established to give rise to the enactment of partisan gerrymanders, such gerrymanders were widely criticized as antidemocratic and unconstitutional.
 For example, the newspaper cartoon that coined the term "Gerry-Mander" described partisan redistricting as "a grievous wound on the Constitution,-it in fact subverts and changes our form of Government, which ceases to be Republican as long as an Aristocratic House of Lords under the form of a Senate tyrannizes over the People, and silences and stifles the voice of the Majority."
 The Gerry-Mander, or Essex South District Formed into a Monster!, Salem Gazette, Apr.
-2, 1813.
+2. 1813.
 Numerous other Nineteenth-Century partisan gerrymanders, most commonly accomplished through malapportionment, faced similar condemnation from politicians, the press, the judiciary, and the public.
 See Historians' Br. at 23-34.

-Even if founding-era practice did support Legislative Defendants' assertion that some degree of partisan gerrymandering was viewed as permissible-which it does not-long-standing, and even widespread, historical practice does not immunize governmental action from constitutional scrutiny.
-See, e.g., Citizens United, 558 U.S. at 365 (striking down federal statute prohibiting electioneering communications by corporations, in part, on grounds that statute unconstitutionally discriminated against corporate entities, notwithstanding that laws had been in place for approximately 100 years constraining the political speech of corporations21); Reynolds, 377 U.S. at 582 (holding that malapportionment of state legislative districts violates Equal Protection Clause, notwithstanding that malapportionment was widespread in the Nineteenth and early Twentieth Centuries).
+Even if founding-era practice did support Legislative Defendants' assertion that some degree of partisan gerrymandering was viewed as permissible-

+which it not-long-standing, does and even widespread, historical practice does not immunize governmental action from constitutional scrutiny.
+See, e.g., Citizens United, 558 U.S. at 365 (striking down prohibiting electioneering federal statute communications by corporations, in part, on grounds that statute unconstitutionally discriminated against corporate entities, notwithstanding that laws had in place for approximately 100 been vears constraining the political speech of corporations21): Reynolds, 377 U.S. at 582(holding that of malapportionment state legislative districts violates Equal Protection Clause, notwithstanding that malapportionment was widespread in the Nineteenth and early Twentieth Centuries).
 That is particularly true when, as here, the legal bases for challenging the conduct were unavailable at the time of the Founding.
 See id.
 The Equal Protection Clause, which fundamentally altered the relationship between the States and the federal government, post-dates the founding era by decades.
 See Fitzpatrick v.
-Bitzer, 427 U.S. 445, 455 (1976) ("There can be no doubt that this line of cases has sanctioned intrusions by Congress, acting under the Civil War Amendments, into the judicial, executive, and legislative spheres of autonomy previously reserved to the States."); Libertarian Party of Va. v.
+Bitzer, 427 U.S. 445, 455 (1976) ("There can be no doubt that this line of cases has sanctioned intrusions by Congress, acting under the Civil War Amendments, into the executive, and legislative iudicial. spheres of autonomy previously reserved to the States."); Libertarian Party of Va. v.
 Alcorn, 826 F.3d 708, 715 (4th Cir.
-2016) (Wilkinson, J.) ("Of course, the Reconstruction Amendments . . . materially altered the division of labor [between the federal government and the States] established by the Framers for the regulation of elections.").
+2016) (Wilkinson, J.) ("Of course, the Reconstruction Amendments ... materially altered the division of labor [between the federal government and the States] established by the Framers for the regulation of elections.").
 Likewise, the Supreme Court did not recognize the incorporation of the First Amendment against the States through the Fourteenth Amendment until 1943.
 See Murdock v.
 Pennsylvania, 319 U.S. 105, 108 (1943).
-And until the Reconstruction Congress adopted Section 1983, there was no mechanism for a plaintiff to challenge a congressional redistricting plan as a partisan gerrymander under
+And until the Reconstruction Congress adopted Section 1983, there was no mechanism for a plaintiff to challenge a congressional redistricting plan as a partisan gerrymander under Article I or any other federal constitutional provision.
+See The Enforcement Act of 1871, 17 Stat.
+13 (1871), codified as amended at 42 U.S.C. § 1983.